SkygearIO/guides/push-notifications/android-migrate-fcm.md

     - Remove GCM Token Registration Triggering

-        Remove GSM token registration code, we will use `FirebaseMessagingService` to obtain device token.
+        Remove the GSM token registration codes.
+We will use `FirebaseMessagingService` to obtain device token.
         ```java
         Container skygear = Container.defaultContainer(this);